swwwolf/wdbgark/README.md

 ## Sources and build

-Sources are organized as a Visual Studio 2012 solution, but it's possible to build using BUILD (prior WDK 8.x).
+Sources are organized as a Visual Studio 2012 solution.

 ### Build using VS2012